Actions

 Web Compare

 This is a very useful one.
-Generally you use the Add URL Wizard when you want to watch a web page but you can also hand create your event too.
+Generally you use the Web Compare Wizard when you want to watch a web page but you can also hand create your event too.
 (More flexibility than the wizard gives you)

-This is a conditional action - it returns true or false based on the compare, if false (meaning page not updated) it will not run any remaining actions.
+This is a conditional action - it returns true or false based on the compare, if false (meaning the page was not updated) it will not run any remaining actions.

 Url to keep track of - Enter your URL.
-Keep in mind some URL's need a backslash at the end to work properly.
+Keep in mind some URLs need a slash at the end to work properly.
 Click the TEST button to see exactly what Toolfish will see when it checks it.

 Generally the only thing you need to check is "If the content has changed" and enter a percent.
 You may need to come back here and adjust the number if Toolfish is reporting the page is updated too much, or fails to notify you when content has changed.

-If any of these phrases are found - this is a powerful feature that let's you check for the existence of certain words.
-There are unlimited uses for this, a few example are scanning message boards or "usenet posts in the last 24 hours" using a search engine for your name or product name.
+If any of these phrases are found - this is a powerful feature that lets you check for the existence of certain words.
+There are unlimited uses for this, a few examples are scanning message boards or using a search engine for your name or product name.

 Note: You can enter more than one phrase using a comma to separate them.
 If any of the phrases are found the page will be triggered.
 Example: "Seth Robinson,Toolfish,Dink Smallwood" - Make sure you don't include extra unwanted spaces around the commas.